-When creating any piece of Internet writing, from a full website to a search engine optimized article for free publication, you must be able to stay on topic.
+When creating any piece of Internet writing, from a full website to an optimized article for free publication, you must be able to stay on topic.
 You have not one but two motivations for doing this.

 The first, of course, is that if you wander all over the map, no human being will want to read it.
 People go on the Internet to find information, after all.
 If your writing isn’t clear and can’t get your idea cross in a logical progression, there are plenty of writers out there who can.

 The second reason is for search engine spiders.
 Those spiders use complicated mathematical algorithms to figure out what you’re writing about.
 They’re not intelligent, they can’t “read” like you and I think of it, but they can compare bits of information.